S44 (St. Gallen S-Bahn)

 The S44 is a railway service of the St. Gallen S-Bahn that runs every two hours between Weinfelden, in the Swiss canton of Thurgau, and Konstanz in southern Germany.
+The line is also part of the Bodensee S-Bahn.
 THURBO, a joint venture of Swiss Federal Railways and the canton of Thurgau, operates the service.

 Operations

 The S44 runs every two hours between Weinfelden and Konstanz.
 It makes one intermediate stop in Kreuzlingen.
 In Weinfelden, the S44 connects with the IC 8, which operates to Interlaken Ost via Zürich Hauptbahnhof.
 The hourly Lucerne–Konstanz InterRegio 75 and half-hourly S14 provide frequent service between Weinfelden and Konstanz.